sph-mn/sph-sc/readme.md

 * a simpler c syntax. c written as scheme-like s-expressions
 * the output, after formatting, is supposed to be as if originally written in c
 * supports all c and its preprocessor
-* command line application and scheme library
+* command-line application and scheme library
 * possibly also useful as an intermediate language for applications that want to compile to c
 * status: should work, been around for a while, easy to maintain and extend
 * license: gpl3+. does not apply to generated code. generated code has your license